wadvanced/struct_inspect/guides/usage.md

 # Usage Guide

-`StructInspect` is a powerful Elixir library for customizing how your structs are inspected.
-It helps you create cleaner, more readable output by omitting fields with "empty" or unwanted values.
-This is especially useful for large, complex structs.
+`StructInspect` provides a configurable implementation of the `Inspect` protocol for Elixir structs.
+It allows developers to define rules for omitting fields with specific values—such as `nil`, `""`, or `[]`—from the inspection output.
+This can result in a more concise representation of data structures, especially in logging and interactive sessions.

 ## Getting Started